jayantb1019/blog/content/posts/2020-09-07-lead-scoring/index.md

 where `Total Time Spent on Website` is standardized to $\mu=0,\sigma=1$

-Interpreting Top 5 features affecting Conversion Probability :
+Interpreting Top 6 features affecting Conversion Probability :

 - A lead from `Welingak Website` has 5.41 times higher odds of conversion than those from `Google`.
 - Leads through `Reference` have 3.1 times higher odds of conversion than those from `Google`.
 - Leads from `Working Professional` have 2.38 times higher odds of conversion than those from `Businessman`.
+- Leads with `SMS Sent` have 1.8 times higher odds of conversion than those with no SMS sent.
 - Leads with `Do Not Email` have 1.5 times lesser odds of conversion compared to leads who would like email updates.
 - Leads with `Unknown Occupation` have 1.2691 times lesser odds of conversion compared to those from `Businessman`.